About Me

 Therapeutic Experience

-My clinical work history includes a diverse clientele base, from counseling those in the Tennessee prison system to a university mental health clinic, and my own private practice going 5 years strong.
+My clinical work history includes a diverse clientele base, from counseling those in the Tennessee prison system to a university mental health clinic, and my own private practice, going 5 years strong.
 I’ve encountered and treated a wide variety of diagnostic populations.
 This has also helped me become culturally sensitive and empathetic to struggles I have not personally experienced.
 So while I’ve seen the works, that doesn’t mean I know your story or get to make assumptions about who you are.

 Education and Training